sharding-db/etcd-operator/README.md

 # etcd operator

-### Project status: archived
+### Project status: restarting

-This project is no longer actively developed or maintained.
-The project exists here for historical reference.
-If you are interested in the future of the project and taking over stewardship, please contact etcd-dev@googlegroups.com.
+The project used to be maintained by coreos which archieved years ago https://github.com/coreos/etcd-operator.
+We're using etcd heavily and going to continue to maintain the project.

 ### Overview